TekWizely/go-parsing/README.md

 ## Goal

-This repo aspires to be the best toolset for creating hand-written lexers and parsers in Golang.
+This repo aspires to be a useful toolset for creating hand-written lexers and parsers in Golang.

 ## Multi-Module Repo